epogrebnyak/lamr/README.md

 `lamr` is a content manager to organise and display markdown files and Python code snippets.

-You can think of it as terminal-based textbook with a code collection that assists you to learn Python.
+You can think of it as a terminal-based textbook with a code collection that assists you to learn both Python and using the command line.

 ## Quickstart